WolfTech-Innovations/WolfOS/README.md

 - **Based On Ubutu Unity Lunar Lobster**: Comes with all your Unity7 Favs!

+- **Uses UFW and ClamAV for security**

+- **Comes with VLC and GIMP**: Comes with Gimp for making Art and BFDI Memes Ofc and VLC for watching movies

 ## Installation

 To install SpoinkOS, follow these steps: